datacommonsorg/data/scripts/un/sdg/README.md

 # UN Stats Sustainable Development Goals

 This import includes data from the [UN SDG Global Database](https://unstats.un.org/sdgs/dataportal).
 Data is read from the submodule `sdg-dataset` which is managed by UN Stats.
 Geography mappings are read from the submodule `sssom-mappings` which is also managed by UN Stats.
-Please make sure the submodules stay up to date.
+Please ensure the submodules stay up to date.

 To generate place mappings: